Langley High School (Fairfax County, Virginia): List of productions

+As a result of the COVID-19 pandemic, the 2020–2021 season was mostly online, both Hey Stranger and The Party Hop were performed virtually.

 VHSL One-Act Play Competition

 Saxon Stage is a regular Class 6 competitor in the Virginia High School League (VHSL) One-Act Play Competition.

 For the first time in Saxon Stage's history, Langley High School became the VHSL Liberty Conference 6A one-act competition champions in January 2014 when they won first place with its production of Fearful Symmetry.
 The production later won third place in the Region 6A North Competition, making it the highest-ranked student-directed production of the competition.

 In March 2019, Langley High School won first place at the VHSL Class 6 State Competition with its production of Peter Tolan's comedic Pillowtalk.
 The two actors received Outstanding Actor commendations at the state level.

 In February 2020, A Jury of Her Peers placed third in the Region 6 North Competition after winning first place at the sectional competition one month prior.

 In 2021, Never Swim Alone placed first in the district, regional, and state VHSL competition.